The Australian Higher Education System

 All institutions receiving Australian Government financial support must meet quality and accountability requirements set out in the Higher Education Support Act 2003 (Cth).

 All Australian higher education providers are required by legislation to comply with threshold standards.
 The Tertiary Education Quality and Standards Agency, an independent, national quality assurance body assesses the performance of higher education providers against the Higher Education Standards Framework.

 Overseas students represent a substantial percentage of the student body in many institutions in Australia.
-In 2012, international students made up 20.7 per cent of all onshore higher education students.
+In 2012, international students made up an average of 20.7 per cent of all onshore higher education students.